alpha-dragon-org/dragon-module2-bundleAnalysis/README.md

-# Intro to Dragon Data-Modules
+# Intro to Dragon's Data-Modules

-Dragon is a browser extension that visualizes the power concentrations of any token on the Solana blockchain.
-The extension is separated into "data-modules" that produce different analyses on a token's holders.
-Soon, developers will contribute their own modules to Dragon based on what they think is important for traders to know when in the trenches.
+Dragon is a browser extension that visualizes the concentrations in power for any token on the Solana blockchain.
+The extension is separated into "data-modules" that provide different analyses on a token's holders.
+Soon, developers will contribute their own modules to Dragon based on what they think is important for traders to know in the trenches.

-The Alpha-Dragon includes four data-modules, and the module of focus for this bounty is:
+The initial release includes four data-modules, and the one for this bounty is:

 **2. Bundle Analysis**
 - This module will visualize the concentration of all Jito bundles that purchased a token's supply.
 A Jito bundle is when you program multiple wallets to execute transactions within the same slot in a Solana block.
 The specific data to be retrieved includes total # of active bundles, total % in active bundles, some metadata per each bundle, and more.
 You can learn about bundles from [this video](https://youtu.be/91k5QYdAprU?si=n0uGyhYk3EesIUdW) or from [Jito's documentation](https://docs.jito.wtf/lowlatencytxnsend/#bundles-api-v1-bundles).
 You may also want to know that Jito hosts their own [bundle explorer](https://explorer.jito.wtf/bundle-explorer?sortBy=Tip).